The Lagrangian and Hamiltonian Aspects of the Electrodynamic Vacuum-Field Theory Models: The vacuum field theory electrodynamics equations: Lagrangian analysis

-To make this difference more clear, we now will analyze the dual classical Lorentz force (\ref{L2.19}) from the Hamiltonian point of view, based on the Lagrangian function (\ref{L2.16a}).
-Thus, we can easily obtain that the corresponding Hamiltonian function
+To make this difference more clear, we now analyze the Lorentz force (\ref {L2.19}) from the Hamiltonian point of view based on the Lagrangian function (\ref{L2.16a}).
+Thus, we obtain that the corresponding Hamiltonian function

-Since $p=P-\xi A,$ expression (\ref{L3.10}) assumes the final "\textit{no interaction}" \ \cite{LL,Pa,Kup,PS} form
+Since $p=P-\xi A,$ expression (\ref{L3.10}) assumes the final "\textit{no interaction}" \ \cite{LaLi,Paul,Kupe,PrSaPr} form

 which is conserved with respect to the evolution equations (\ref{L2.15}) and (\ref{L2.16}), that is